We’ve been getting a lot of questions about available options for deploying iOS apps.

 With Ad-Hoc Deployment, you build your iOS apps using an iOS Development Profile and manually copy the built app to the device.
 To create this profile you need to be a member of the Apple Developer Program (currently $99/year from Apple).
 You can deploy apps built in this manner on up to 100 devices.

-The Xojo Dev Center has step-by-step instructions on how to do this, which you can read about here: Ad-Hoc Device Deployment.
+The Xojo Dev Center has step-by-step instructions on how to do this, which you can read about in the Xojo User Guide here: iOS Device Deployment.

 For beta testing purposes, you can also use Apple’s TestFlight server to allow up to 1000 users to install a beta version of your app.
 Use of TestFlight also requires that you are a member of the iOS Developer Program.

-The Xojo Dev Center has instructions on how to use TestFlight: Using TestFlight
+Check out the Xojo Docs for instructions on how to use TestFlight: Submitting to TestFlight

 To get your app in the hands of end users, you will typically want to use the App Store.
 To do so, you will build your app using an iOS Distribution Profile.
 You will have to be a member of the iOS Developer Program.

-The Xojo Dev Center has step-by-step instructions on how to build and submit an app to the App Store which you can read about here: Submitting to the App Store.
+The Xojo Dev Center has step-by-step instructions on how to build and submit an app to the App Store which you can read about here: Submitting to the iOS App Store.